jrop/apiify/README.md

 function apiify(methods) : express.Router
 ```

 Where `methods` is a dictionary (object) of functions.
 Functions in this dictionary may (if chosen) return promises (if they're asynchronous in nature).
+Each method will have its `this` variable bound to the current request object when called.

 API of apiify/client (browser-module)
 =====================================